FernandaCastro/my-pantry/README.md

 ### Description:

-My Pantry manages pantries and automatically creates shopping lists as products are consumed from the inventory. <br/> <br/>
+My Pantry manages your pantries and automatically creates shopping lists.
+It's core logic mechanism is the product consumption. <br/>

+##### Simply tell My Pantry that you opened a new package of pasta.
+The app will analyse the ideal and current quantities in your pantry, and in case the current quantity is below 50%, it will add Pasta to the Shopping List. <br/>

-You can also share your Pantries, Shopping Lists and Products with other users, by adding users to your Account Group.
+You can also share your Pantries, Shopping Lists and Products with other users, by adding them to your Account Group.

-The Authentication is possible by either Google Sign-in (Google IDToken - having localhost as callback) or by the traditional user/password.
+The Authentication is possible by either using Google Sign-in (Google IDToken - having localhost as callback) or by the traditional user/password.
+For now it traffics through http, but I plan to move to https soon.

-The frontend is developed in Reactjs and Javascript, while backend is written in Java 17, Spring Boot and Spring Security.
+The frontend is developed in Reactjs and Javascript, while backend is written in Java 17, Spring Boot and Spring Security, Postgres and Kafka (prov/sub for asynch communication only).

 ### How to run it locally: